 - 4. Get in touch with your insurance company: You are required to report the accident to your insurance provider as soon as possible.
 It is important that you get in touch with the insurance provider as soon as possible since there are strict time limits for doing so.
 Always provide an honest response to queries, but stay away from making charges about what took place or why, and never accept responsibility for anything.
 Additionally, you should not consent to having your statement recorded.

 - Exercise extreme care while dealing with insurance adjusters and settlement offers: You will almost definitely hear from an insurance adjuster soon after your accident.
 He or she may want to know about your injuries and the accident.
 An adjuster may also provide you with what seems to be a hefty compensation check.
-Accepting compensation for a vehicle accident without first talking with an attorney is a terrible decision.
+Accepting compensation for a vehicle accident without first talking with an truck accident lawyer prince georges county md is a terrible decision.
 Nothing should be signed or paid.
 You may be terminating your car accident claim and forfeiting your right to full compensation by depositing a check or signing a statement.